-Those who sexually abuse/assault/harass others while in the custody of the BOP will be disciplined and prosecuted to the fullest extent of the law.
-If you are an inmate assailant, you will be referred to Correctional Services for monitoring.
-You will be referred to Psychology Services for an assessment of risk and treatment and management needs.
-Treatment compliance or refusal will be documented and decisions regarding your conditions of confinement and release may be effected.
-If you feel that you need help to keep from engaging in sexually abusive behaviors, psychological services are available.
+Those who sexually abuse/assault others while in the custody of the BOP will be disciplined and prosecuted to the fullest If you are an inmate assailant, you will extent of the law. be referred to Correctional Services for monitoring. will be referred to Psychology Services for an assessment of treatment and management needs. compliance or refusal will be documented and decisions regarding your conditions of confinement and release may be effected.
+If you feel that you need help to keep from sexually abusive behaviors, psychological engaging in services are available.